 A graduate of the Ballymaloe Cookery School, she is the coauthor of Sláinte: The Complete Guide to Irish Craft Beer and Cider (New Island) and Chair of the Irish Food Writers' Guild.

 You can find out more about her on her very own food blog.

-What a perfect gift for Christmas, and it will be available in perfect time for holiday shopping.
+What a perfect gift for Christmas, and it's available for holiday shopping.

 I also have a tutorial for a Black Velvet cocktail, a combination of Guinness and champagne.